athackst/jekyll-theme-profile/README.md

   accent: "#ffffff"
 ```

-#### Custom styles

-You can override any style with styles defined in `/assets/css/style.css` or `/assets/css/style.scss` files.
-This is to support config based styling which needs jekyll variables.

 ### Nav

 In the `nav` section, you can add navigation links that will show up on every page of your website.